msucloudfellowship/msucloudfellowship.github.io/docs/session_serverless/docker_tutorial_for_researchers.md

 This is a walkthrough for using Docker containers on your desktop and in the cloud using Microsoft Azure.

-See the main page for this session and also the [introduction to containers](docs/session_serverless/linux_containers_and_the_cloud.md) along with other links for background on
+See the main page for this session and also the [introduction to containers](docs/session_serverless/linux_containers_and_the_cloud.md) along with other links for background information.

 ### requirements to follow along
  - azure account